nanotropilovich/travel-time/README.md

 ## Getting Started 🚀🏁

 1. Clone the repository: `git clone https://github.com/nanotropilovich/travel-time.git`
-2. Open the project in Xcode: `open TimeTravelGuide.xcodeproj`
+2. Open the project in Xcode: `open travel-time.xcodeproj`
 3. Run the app on a simulator or a real device! 📱💥

 ## Contributing 💪👩‍💻👨‍💻